Skip to content

 What causes it?

-Five common causes: (1) IE SSL/TLS settings — QB uses IE’s network stack regardless of browser; (2) wrong system clock blocking signature validation; (3) insufficient admin privileges; (4) antivirus interference; (5) partial download state from previous failed update.
+Five common causes: (1) IE SSL/TLS settings — QB uses IE’s network stack regardless of browser; (2) a wrong system clock blocking signature validation; (3) insufficient admin privileges; (4) antivirus interference; (5) partial download state from a previous failed update.

 The IE settings surprise?